 Analyzer.
-The goal of the analyzer is to determine bestand worst-case estimates of energy consumption for each node in the CFG.
+The goal of the analyzer is to determine best- and worst-case estimates of energy consumption for each node in the CFG.
 To that end, the analyzer takes as input the energy profile output by the mapper and a trace of supply voltage values used to determine which value to choose from the energy profile for a particular basic block.
 Two choices are available for this: either using a capacitor model that simulates the underlying physics and specific (dis)charging behaviors, or relying on a user-provided energy trace that indicates the state of capacitor's charge over time.

-Similar to other compile-time tools, best- and worst-case estimates are the best output EPIC can provide.
-There are cases where these estimates depend on run-time information; for example, in the presence of loops whose number of iterations is not known at compile time.
-If a user-specified piece of code also includes any of these constructs, EPIC prompts the user for providing an estimate of the missing information to be considered in a given analysis.
+Similar to other compile-time tools, the best- and worst-case energy consumption estimates are the best output EPIC can provide.
+Nevertheless, there are cases where these estimates depend on run-time information; for example, in the presence of loops whose number of iterations is not known at compile time.
+If a user-specified piece of code also includes any of these programming constructs, EPIC prompts the user for ascertaining the number of loop iterations to be considered in a given analysis.